iSOLveIT/protege_owl/_sources/index.rst.txt

    e.g., to infer that *Class A is a subclass of Class B*.
 We will see examples of this later in the tutorial.

 #.
 Anonymous classes.
-These are classes that you won’t encounter much
+These are classes that you won't encounter much
-   and that won’t be discussed much in this tutorial, but it is good to know about them.
+   and that won't be discussed much in this tutorial, but it is good to know about them.
 They are created by the reasoner when you use class expressions.
 For example, if you define the range of a property to be ``PizzaTopping`` or ``PizzaBase`` then the reasoner will create an anonymous